matrixzj/documentations/pages/bash/sed.md

 ```

 ### `d` / `D`
-`d` deletes the contents of the pattern space and causes a new line of input to be read with editing resuming at the top of the script.
+`d` deletes the contents of the pattern space and causes a new line of input to be read, with editing resuming at the top of the script.
 `D` deletes a portion of the pattern space, up to the first embedded newline.
 It does not cause a new line of input to be read; instead, it returns to the top of the script, applying these instructions to what remains in the pattern space.
 ```bash
 $ cat test_text